SimonJackson24/AMSLPR/DEPLOYMENT_README.md

 # VisionGate VPS Deployment

-This repository contains all necessary files to deploy VisionGate (formerly AMSLPR) to a VPS using Docker with CloudPanel integration.
+This repository contains all necessary files to deploy VisionGate (formerly VisiGate) to a VPS using Docker with CloudPanel integration.

 ## Quick Start